cschreib/lxgui/README.md

 There are plenty of different GUI libraries out there.
 They all have something that makes them unique.
 This is also the case of lxgui.
 Its main advantages are:

+* **Fast**.
+The library implements a number of caching mechanisms to minimize the number of GPU draw calls and overall CPU usage.
+This enables real-time rendering even on more limited platforms, such as WebAssembly on mobile systems.
+See the [List of configurable rendering options](#list-of-configurable-rendering-options) for more information.
 * **Platform independent**.
 The library is coded in standard C++17.
 Platform dependent concepts, such as rendering or input, are handled by back-end plugins (for rendering: SFML, SDL, or pure OpenGL; for input: SFML or SDL).
 Builds on Linux, MacOS, Windows, and WebAssembly.
 * **High-DPI aware**.
 The interface can be scaled by an arbitrary factor when rendered on the screen.
 This can be used to improve accessibility for visually-impaired users.
 * **Non intrusive**.
 The library will fit in your existing application without taking over your main loop.
 All it needs is being fed events, a call to `update()`, a call to `render()`, and nothing more.